klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - What is the difference between POST and GET HTTP methods?
   - Expected answer: GET requests normally don't include the payload body and are cacheable on CDNs

+- What is the OPTIONS method preflight request?

 - What is the difference between http and https?
   - https uses ssl certificates to encrypt and sign requests and responses therefore protecting the contents of communication between server and client from ISPs